ChrBarth/pypod/README.md

                             Select MIDI-Channel (default: 1)
       -n PROGNAME, --name PROGNAME
                             Renames the Program to NAME
+      -m MIDICC, --midicc MIDICC
+                            Send MIDI CC (needs value!)
+      -v VALUE, --value VALUE
+                            the value to be sent with the CC command
 ## TODO:

 * ~put Settings back on the POD~